 Don’t worry if you’ve never scuba dived before as you can book onto an introductory tour for beginners.

-I’d recommend booking onto this sunset cruise as it also includes dinner at St James restaurant which is one of Bora Bora’s best rated restaurants.
+I’d recommend booking onto this sunset cruise as it also includes dinner at St James Restaurant which is one of Bora Bora’s best rated restaurants.

-They provide round-trip transportation to and from your hotel, a glass of champagne and a reservation at St James too.
+The sunset cruise provides round-trip transportation to and from your hotel, a glass of champagne and a reservation at St James too.

 I actually wrote a whole guide on things to do in Bora Bora at night for more ideas!